consultfitz13/activity_anal_by_phone/CodeBook.md

 ##Output Description
-#Dataset Name: "UCI HAR Dataset Aggregate.csv"
+#Dataset Name: "UCI_HAR_Dataset_Aggregate.txt"
+#Format: csv, 1 Header row containing column names

 #Variables
 Activity							Factor variable with a value for one of 6 activities measured Subject								Identifier for the the subject who performed the activity for each window sample.
 Its range is from 1 to 30.